omaralhamza/handover_hard_part_detection_mas500/README.md

 ### 1  Launch Interbotix Robot
 Open 2 terminals:
 1.run the launch command
-2. Go the root folder where you have main_or_1.py

 NOTE: send robot to sleep in rviz before you kill the terminal or disconnect power If you are using the **VX300** model:
 ```bash